As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 6. What do you wish you had done this year?

-What was your thought process that led to your ultimate decision and how can you alter this process in the future to have a better outcome?
+What was your thought process that led to your ultimate decision, and how can you alter this process in the future to have a better outcome?

 7. What bad habit did you drop?

 And what impact has it had on your life?
 Did you stop drinking sodas or limit the number of times you bought your lunch from a restaurant during the week?
 Did dropping your bad habit have the impact that you had hoped for?
-What bad habit can you drop next year to make an even bigger impact on your life?
+What bad habit can you drop next year to make an even more significant impact on your life?

 8. What was your greatest accomplishment?